cmendez20/notes/topics/css.md

   - allows you to rearrange things in the future, thus, scalable
 - But, rely on order when using 3rd-party stylesheets - always put your author stylesheet last.

-## Padding
+### Padding

-the parent's width is always the reference for percentage-based calculations
+- the parent's width is always the reference for percentage-based calculations

-length w/ em unites uses the current element for computed font-size, reference is current element.
+- length w/ em units uses the current element for computed font-size, reference is current element.

-## Margin
+### Margin

 - Use `margin-bottom` for vertical spacing.